 Return objectives and risk parameters.
 The Executive Board of the National Council has adopted a Strategic Investment Policy and a Spending Policy for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
 Endowment assets include those assets of donor-restricted funds that the National Council must hold in perpetuity or for a donor-specified period(s) as well as board-designated funds.
 The National Council invests its endowment assets in the Partnership.
 Under the Strategic Investment Policy, the endowment assets are invested in a manner that is intended to produce the highest total long-term return, consistent with prudent investment practices, sufficient to cover the maximum annual spending rate plus an allowance for inflation.
-The National Council expects its endowment funds, over time, to provide an average annual, nominal rate of return of approximately 7.15 percent.
-After inflation, expected to average 2.00 percent annually, the average real rate of return is expected to be 4.5 percent.
+The National Council expects its endowment funds to provide an average annual real rate of return of approximately 4.5 percent over the long term, after allowance for expected inflation and investment cost.
 Actual returns in any given year may vary significantly from this expectation.